Get insider access

 Best Laser Printers

-We've tested over 135 printers, and below are our recommendations for the best laser printers you can buy.
-Check our picks for the best wireless printers, the best all-in-one printers, and the best home printers.
+Below are our recommendations for the best laser printers you can buy.
+Check out our other picks for the best black-and-white printers, the best printer brands, and the best wireless printers.

 1. Best Laser Printer

 The best color laser printer we've tested is the Brother MFC-L8905CDW, an all-in-one model.
-It has a sturdy build, wide connectivity options, and an ADF-equipped, Legal-size scanner with single-pass duplex scanning; everything you'd expect of a high-end model.
+It has a sturdy build, many connectivity options, and an ADF-equipped, legal-size scanner with single-pass duplex scanning, which is everything you'd expect of a high-end model.
 It produces exceptionally sharp documents, warms up quickly, and can output an impressive 32 pages per minute.
 The regular toner cartridges are good for around 2,900 black and 1,400 color prints, so you won't have to replace them often unless you print a lot.
 Higher-yielding cartridges are available, like the TN437 cartridges, which yield up to 9,000 black and 8,000 color prints.

-Regarding the drum, it is a separate unit on this model, which means you'll have to spend extra to replace it.
+Regarding the drum, it's a separate unit on this model, meaning you'll have to spend extra to replace it.
 However, it usually lasts a long time, so it isn't something you'll have to do regularly.
-Cheaper variants exist if you want to save some money and don't mind compromising on a few features, like the Brother MFC-L8610CDW, which has a smaller display and lacks duplex scanning.
-See our full review for more details.
+Cheaper variants exist if you want to save money and don't mind compromising on a few features.
+For example, the Brother MFC-L8610CDW has a smaller display and lacks duplex scanning; see our full review for more details.
 With its wide range of features and excellent performance, this is easily one of the best color laser printers we've tested.

 See our review